Skip to Main Content

 Support of areas of greatest need allows Valley to invest in infrastructure and provide programs and services that will have the greatest impact on our patients and their families.
 Unrestricted gifts are crucially important to address urgent and emerging issues and allow us to move our mission forward with flexibility and without delays.

-With a focus on high-quality, compassionate family-centered care, The Valley Hospital in Paramus will feature 372 single-bed patient rooms, a vastly expanded emergency department, a central interventional platform to deliver the best, most coordinated and efficient patient care, and ample space dedicated to gardens, lawns, and walking paths to provide a beautiful, serene, and park-like setting for patients, families, and visitors.
-Gifts in support of The Valley Hospital in Paramus are part of our Serve.
-Care.
-Transform.
-The Next Chapter of The Valley Hospital campaign and will help bring this important project to fruition.
+With a focus on high-quality, compassionate family-centered care, The Valley Hospital in Paramus features 370 patient rooms, a vastly expanded emergency department, a central interventional platform to deliver the best, most coordinated and efficient patient care, and ample space dedicated to gardens, lawns, and walking paths to provide a beautiful, serene, and park-like setting for patients, families, and visitors.

 Butterflies (Pediatric Hospice and Palliative Care)